 And there you have it.
 12 videos, 12 months.

 Yorkshire lass, born-and-bred.
 Photographs stuff, writes software, makes music, cooks, dances round the kitchen.
-Happy lesbinum and parent to two.
+Happy lesbinum, wife, and parent to three.
+Proud to have a rainbow family.

 Musician, composer and producer, under the monicker of The Bleeding Obvious.

-Regularly seen performing live.
+Regularly seen performing live – gig list here.
 Been on TV and radio in various capacities.